 Some income / benefit variables are aggregated at very high level in EU-SILC survey which makes many problems in modelling procedures.
 On the other hand, national version of EU-SILC contains the majority of EU-SILC variables at disaggregated level.
 Statistical Office of the Republic of Slovenia provided us with the access to the national version.
-2014 national SILC database is a bit different from datasets in previous years as particular family benefits are recorded into aggregated variables even in national SILC.
-Birth grant and parental allowance are merged into one variable, while child benefit, large family allowance and childcare supplement are merged into another variable.
-We split this aggregated variables in 2014 national SILC database according to the assumed eligibility of the family members.
+Even in national SILC database there are particular family benefits recorded into aggregated variables; birth grant and parental allowance are merged into one variable, while child benefit, large family allowance and childcare supplement are merged into another variable.
+We split this aggregated variables in 2015 national SILC database according to the assumed eligibility of the family members.
+Besides, national EU-SILC 2015 database differs from versions in previous years due to non-matching identifiers in national and UDB version.
+Therefore we sorted both databases by very unique variables (household members, weight, total disposable household income, year of birth, sex and the sum of all individual incomes) and merged data.
 Since the national EU-SILC data are not anonymised, we got the permission to calculate the shares of individual benefit / income in aggregated EU-SILC variables.
 We applied these shares to EU-SILC UDB variables and in this manner imputed the following variables:

 - bfapt Social contribution up to full working time for parents of children under three/six

 - bchba Birth grant

 - bmact Parental maternity payment

 - bmanc Parental allowance

 - bcrbafh Paternal payment

 - bchlg Large family allowance

 - bchmt Child benefit

 - bcham Maintenance replacement

 - bchcc Childcare supplement

 - bcrsvcc Compensation for lost income due to care of child who need special care

 - yemnt Non-taxable part of employment income

-- yemtx Taxable part of employment income; excluding 90% of income from contractual and student work - yem00 Employment income; excluding 90% of income from contractual and student work - yemaj Income from contractual work which is part of yem - yemst Income from student work which is part of yem - yse00 Self-employment income; excluding 90% of income from contractual and student work - yseaj Income from contractual work which is part of yse - ysest Income from student work which is part of yse - yaj Income Contractual work - yst Income Student work - bdica Attendance supplement - bdixp Disability supplement for disabled - bdirw Compensation for disabled workers - pdi00 Disability pensions; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - poa00 Pension Old Age -; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - psu00 Pension Survivor; attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - bsa00 Cash social assistance (bsaen) - bsacm Charity which is cash or in-kind benefits received from charity (bsacm) - bsapm Income support - bsaot Other social assistance (i.e. other payments from Ministry of Labour, Family, Social Affairs and Equal Opportunities covered in variable hy050 : social exclusion not elsewhere classified).
+- yemtx Taxable part of employment income; excluding 90% of income from contractual and student work

+- yem00 Employment income; excluding 90% of income from contractual and student work

+- yemaj Income from contractual work which is part of yem

+- yemst Income from student work which is part of yem - yse00 Self-employment income; excluding 90% of income from contractual and student work - yseaj Income from contractual work which is part of yse - ysest Income from student work which is part of yse - yaj Income Contractual work - yst Income Student work - bdica Attendance supplement - bdixp Disability supplement for disabled - bdirw Compensation for disabled workers - pdi00 Disability pensions; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - poa00 Pension Old Age -; excluding attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - psu00 Pension Survivor; attendance supplement (bdica), disability supplement for disabled (bdixp) and compensation for disabled workers (bdirw) - bsa00 Cash social assistance (bsaen) - bsacm Charity which is cash or in-kind benefits received from charity (bsacm) - bsapm Income support - bsaot Other social assistance (i.e. other payments from Ministry of Labour, Family, Social Affairs and Equal Opportunities covered in variable hy050 : social exclusion not elsewhere classified).

 In Slovenian EU-SILC gross employment income (yem) consists of non-taxable employment income, taxable employment income, student work income and contractual work income.
-However, not the full amount of contractual work income and student work income goes into the yem variable, as costs (in the majority of cases standard costs in the amount of $10\%^6$ ) are deducted.
+However, not the full amount of contractual work income and student work income goes into the yem variable, as costs (in the majority of cases standard costs in the amount of $10\%^4$ ) are deducted.
 We followed this logic when preparing EUROMOD data.
 Therefore the sum of yemtx, yemnt, yemst and yemaj is higher than yem.
 The valid equation is the following: yem = yemtx + yemnt + 0.9\yemaj + 0.9\yemst.
 In the same way we can describe the relationship between yse00, ysest and yseaj.
 Other key variables that are fully imputed (not available in the EU-SILC UDB survey) are: